tamnorris94/Cucumber_RestAssured_Framework/README.md

 5. Check the Import Project from External Mode.
 6. Click Finish and then Trust Project.
 7. Wait for the project to  build in Intellij.

+#### How to execute the tests

+The feature files can be executed in 2 ways.
+Firstly from the mainRunner class.
+Creating a main runner class allows us to target/execute specific feature files as well as incorporating reporting into the solution.

+To run the  MainRunner class open this class in Intellij (src/test/java/runners/MainRunner.java) and click on the arrow next to 'public class MainRunner' and select Run MainRunner.
+The tests will execute and results will be recorded in the Intellij console.
+Additionally a report will be generated in target/cucumber-report.html, which can be opened in a browser.
+The report will indicate which tests passed or failed, and if failed what the actual response received was vs the expected response.

+ Alternatively you can right click  on feature file from the project explorer navigation on left hand side and select 'Run Feature'.
+In this case the test execution will show in the Intellij console but a report will not be generated.